Go directly to product information

 • This expiration date is an indication

 You can also try a test tube.
-The tube contains enough pepper to determine the flavor essence.
+The tube contains sufficient pepper to fathom the essence of taste.

 Batch number